samjaninf/OFN-User-Guide---Master/hub-profile-types.md

 2. **Hub Shop**
    : This option provides you with a complete online store for your hub, in addition to the profile.

 %/accordion%

 ## Changing Package

-You can change your account type at any time in the future.
+You can change your package at any time in the future.
 This can be done by clicking the ‘**Change package**‘ button on [the dashboard](/the-dashboard.md).
 Or you can change your producer/non producer status and package by selecting **Enterprise **on the blue horizontal banner, and then editing your enterprise’s settings \(see below\).

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Change-package.png "Change package")